 October 14, 2022 – Friday

-In general I don’t have concerns for modern (new) toys purchased at the Dollar Tree Stores – because they have been cited for so many violations over the years, that they are (seemingly) doing better now than they have in the past.
+In general, I don’t have concerns about modern (new) toys purchased at the Dollar Tree Stores — because they have been cited for so many violations over the years, that they are (seemingly) doing better now than they have in the past.
 It is for this reason I think this may be an older toy (possibly dating back 5 years or more), but there are always exceptions.
-If you have this toy, and you know for sure when it was purchased, please contact me via a comment on this post and I will update the post with any new additional information I learn.
+If you have this toy, and you know for sure when it was purchased, please contact me via a comment on this article and I will update the piece with any new additional information I learn.

 Full reading set using XRF Technology